The Classic Art of The Summit Lighthouse

 In the late 80's, Climb the Highest Mountain was changed.
 Mother went for a more up-to-date and modern look using color pictures.
 Auriel's work was left out.
 The good news is that his Twin Flames picture has become iconic.
 Its new colorized image instantly conveys the meaning without any text.

 Mark was fond of saying Auriel studied under Nicholas Roerich.
 The archives don’t have a record of Auriel saying that.
-What he did say was that after The Art Students League, he studied at the Nicholas Roerich Center in NYC and that he learned more there than at any other art school.
+But they do have a record showing that after The Art Students League, he studied at the Nicholas Roerich Center in NYC.
+Auriel said he learned more there than at any other art school.
 Since he was there in person, he very well could have had contact with Roerich.

 Ruth Hawkins

-Ruth Hawkins never went to art school but she did have close contact with a master painter, Paul the Venetian and pursued art over many lifetimes.
-Her art was mostly two dimensional but it had a radiation as Mark liked to say.
+Ruth Hawkins never went to art school but she did have close contact with a master painter, Paul the Venetian.
+Her art was mostly two dimensional with limited use of shadows and knowledge of anatomy, but it had a radiation as Mark liked to say.
 In a letter to Roger Gefvert, Ruth once wrote that Paul the Venetian said in a dictation to paint the masters as though they were held together by Light, they do not have a muscular skeletal structure (with shadows, as we might expect).
 Not something you normally think of but it’s obvious, they are beings of Light so of course there are no shadows.
 At the present time however, that doesn’t work when painting a portrait.
 You have to have shadows.
 This might explain some of Ruth’s technique.
 Because of its simplicity, it's a perfect example of the intention and love of the artist, the overshadowing of a master and the reception of the onlooker.
 We love these pictures.

 When Ruth was going to paint Sanat Kumara and Lady Master Venus, Roger and John Paul gave her some anatomy books.
 I think you’ll notice the different style, the rounded shoulders, highlights, shading etc. It became her crème de la crème of portraits and one of our favorite paintings of the masters.